htw-projekt-p2p-volltextsuche/docs/docs/p2p-dht/about.md

 The services provided are:

 - Insertion and retrieval of objects (in our case posting lists)
-- Distributed storage of those objects on multiple node in the network
+- Distributed storage of those objects on multiple nodes in the network